+'''

 ld -r --whole-archive -o HSfoo.o libHSfoo.a

+'''

-(replace --whole-archive with -all_load on MacOS X)
+(replace --whole-archive with -all load on MacOS X)

 • When building the package as shared library, GHC can be used to perform the link step.
 This hides some of the details out the underlying linker and provides a common interface to all shared object variants that are supported by GHC (DLLs, ELF DSOs, and Mac OS dylibs).
-The shared object must be named in specific way for two reasons: (1) the name must contain the GHC compiler version, so that two library variants don't collide that are compiled by different versions of GHC and that therefore are most likely incompatible with respect to calling conventions, (2) it must be different from the static name otherwise we would not be able to control the linker as precisely as necessary to make the -static (page 212)/-dynamic (page 212) flags work, see Options affecting linking (page 211).
+The shared object must be named in specific way for two reasons: (1) the name must contain the GHC compiler version, so that two library variants don't collide that are compiled by different versions of GHC and that therefore are most likely incompatible with respect to calling conventions, (2) it must be different from the static name otherwise we would not be able to control the linker as precisely as necessary to make the -static (page 225)/-dynamic (page 225) flags work, see Options affecting linking (page 225).

+'''

-ghc -shared -dynamic -o libHSfoo-1.0-ghcGHCVersion.so A.o B.o C.o under nix /usr/lib.
+ghc -shared -dynamic -o libHSfoo-1.0-ghcGHCVersion.so A.o B.o C.o

+'''

+Using GHC's version number in the shared object name allows different library versions compiled by different GHC versions to be installed in standard system locations, e.g. under nix /usr/lib.
 To obtain the version number of GHC invoke ghc --numeric-version and use its output in place of (GHCVersion).
-See also Options affecting code generation (page 210) on how object files must be prepared for shared object linking.
+See also Options affecting code generation (page 223) on how object files must be prepared for shared object linking.